Best 10 Integrated Cloud Email Security Solutions For Business (2026)

 Egress Protect Logo

-Egress Protect is an ICES platform that uses machine learning to spot phishing and BEC attacks based on context, not just content.
+Egress Protect, now part of KnowBe4 following its acquisition in 2024, is an ICES platform that uses machine learning to spot phishing and BEC attacks based on context, not just content.
 It targets Microsoft 365 teams who want warning banners and admin insights on at-risk accounts.
 The wider Egress suite also covers outbound DLP and AES 256-bit encryption.

 Customers say setup is fast and the Outlook plugin makes training simple.
 Many flag the warning banners as effective at catching errors before they cause damage, and several call out responsive support and friendly account management.